cleverscent/CoPe/README.md

-# Personalized LLM Decoding via Contrasting Personal Preference
+# CoPe: Personalized LLM Decoding via Contrasting Personal Preference

+CoPe is a decoding-time personalization framework for large language models (LLMs).
+It maximizes *implicit user reward* by contrasting personalized (PEFT-tuned) and base models at the token level — enabling personalization without external reward models or extra training.

 ## Introduction ##